django-ses/django-ses/README.rst

     python manage.py blacklist

-Django Builtin-in Error Emails
+Django Built-in Error Emails
 ==============================

-If you'd like Django's `Builtin Email Error Reporting`_ to function properly (actually send working emails), you'll have to explicitly set the ``SERVER_EMAIL`` setting to one of your SES-verified addresses.
+If you'd like Django's `Built-in Email Error Reporting`_ to function properly (actually send working emails), you'll have to explicitly set the ``SERVER_EMAIL`` setting to one of your SES-verified addresses.
 Otherwise, your error emails will all fail and you'll be blissfully unaware of a problem.